fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

   - `use basic authentication`
   - `basicAuth user`
   - `basicAuth password`
-  - `skip TLS verification` - check this to ignore self signed certificates <br>
+  - `skip TLS verification` - check this to ignore self signed certificates.
     **important** this option renders https insecure.
 To enable verification and security a custom CA Authority for verification of certificates is needed.

 Optional settings are initally only of importance to the BEMCom API.